alearra/alearra/README.md

 # Hi there 👋 my name is Alejandro Arra
 ### Full-Stack Developer & Project Manager

+▪️ We tend to expect things from the world but the reality is that the world is waiting for us.
+That's why I'm on my Full Stack Developer path, I want to create things that help improve people's lives.

 <!--
 **alearra/alearra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.